-When it comes to outdoor cooking, the best aluminum foil for BBQ might not be the first thing that comes to mind, but it’s a true unsung hero.
+When it comes to outdoor cooking, the best aluminum foil for smoking and grilling might not be the first thing that comes to mind, but it is one of the products that can make or break your cookout.

 Whether you’re smoking ribs, wrapping a brisket, or making a quick cleanup job easier, the right foil can make a big difference.